 Early Life of Mangalampalli Balamuralikrishna

-and mother Suryakanthamma was an excellent veena player.
+Mangalampalli Balamuralikrishna was born on 6th July, in the year 1930, in Sankaraguptam, East Godavari district, Andhra Pradesh.
+He was born to Mangalampalli Pattabhiramayya (father), who was a master in playing flute, violin and the veena and Suryakanthamma (mother) who was an excellent Veena player.
 Mangalampalli Balamuralikrishna was only 15 days old when his mother passed away.
-At the tender age of 5 years, he has started receiving training in music.
+At the tender age of 5 years, he started receiving training in music.
 At the time of his birth, he was named as Murali Krishna.
 An identified Harikatha performer, Musunuri Suryanarayana Murty Bhagavatar, as blessings, gave a prefix Bala to the young Muralikrishna.
-Since then he has been known as Mangalampalli Balamuralikrishna.
+Since then he is known as Mangalampalli Balamuralikrishna.

 Career of Mangalampalli Balamuralikrishna